ardonyx/dirmon/readme.md

 memory.
 Once captured, the contents are passed to a background thread for processing.
 This is because some files exist for a very short amount of time and may be missed if the read process takes too long.

+Upon capture, the contents will be logged and an attempt will be made to write them to disk.

 ### Other Features

-* Purge Shadow directory : Set this flag to clear the previous shadow directory of snapshots.
+* Purge Shadow directory - Set this flag to clear the previous shadow directory of snapshots.
 Defaults to off.
-* Display Binary : A best-effort is made to not display the contents of binary files on the console.
+* Display Binary - A best-effort is made to not display the contents of binary files on the console.
 Set this flag to true to print binaries to your console.